FarkasZalan/Novo/README.md

 ---

+## ⚠️ Known Limitations on Apple Devices (iOS & macOS)

+Some features rely on third-party cookies or cross-site redirects, which are **restricted by default in all browsers on Apple platforms** — including Safari, Chrome, and Firefox.
+These limitations are enforced at the system level via WebKit, which all browsers must use on iOS/macOS.
+This causes:

+* **OAuth login (Google, GitHub)** may fail or lose session context after redirection, because Apple browsers block third-party cookies and localStorage during OAuth flows.
+* **Stripe Checkout payments** may not correctly finalize after returning from Stripe, due to session state not being restored.

+> ✅ These issues **do not affect browsers on non-Apple platforms** (e.g., Android, Windows, Linux).
+> 🔒 We recommend using **email/password login** and performing payments in browsers on Android, Windows, or Linux for full compatibility.

+---

 ## 🚀 Overview

 Novo empowers teams and individuals to organize projects, collaborate seamlessly, and stay on top of deadlines.
 With flexible authentication, robust project/task management, real-time notifications, and premium features, Novo is designed for both small teams and large organizations.